-Quitting sugar is not actually as daunting as you may think: when I say “I quit sugar” I am actually talking about the high GI ‘free‘ sugars that wreak havoc with your health, and cause disease and illness – not healthy sugars like those found in whole fruits.
+Quitting sugar is not actually as daunting as you may think, but when I say ‘I quit sugar’ I am actually talking about the high GI, free sugars that wreak havoc with your health, causing disease and illness and not the healthier sugars like those found in whole fruits.

 FACTS ABOUT SUGAR – FREE SUGARS

 Not all sugar is created equal, that the first and most important fact you need to know.
 Firstly, we have the kind of sugars that come under the terms of free sugars, fast sugars, and high GI sugars.
 These are basically any sugar that has been fractionated from its original state (such as when oranges are made into fruit juice), the same method applies to white and brown table sugars, icing sugar, coconut sugar, fruit juices. and also syrups such as maple, agave nectar, brown rice syrup, and honey.

 As you can see, there are some free sugars on that list that are considered healthy; and some of them ARE actually ‘healthier’, for instance, maple syrup and honey also contain other nutrients which would be a reason to choose them over other sweeteners, but they still must be used in moderation.